cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 # {% fa fa-graduation-cap %} What you'll learn

 - What are test retries?
-- Why is test retries important?
+- Why are test retries important?
 - How to configure test retries
 {% endnote %}